A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

 \section{The zero background case}

-The zero background case has been analyzed by several researchers.
-Most notably, the authors in \cite{WTB12} give a sharp threshold condition, however, assuming that the flow is expanding ($u_0>0$).
-A more refined analysis was done by the author in \cite{Tan21}, however, the threshold condition was not sharp.
-In this section, we present a sharp characterization of the subcritical and supercritical regions for general velocity.
-To this end, we consider \eqref{fullodesys} with $c=0$,
+The zero background case has been studied extensively in the literature.
+Notably, the authors of \cite{WTB12} obtained a sharp critical threshold condition, however, assuming that the flow is expanding ($u_0>0$).
+A more refined analysis appears in \cite{Tan21}, although the resulting threshold condition was not sharp.

+In this section, we derive a sharp characterization of the subcritical and supercritical regions for general velocity.
+To this end, we consider system \eqref{fullodesys} with $c=0$,

-with the same notation for initial data.
-Also recall the system \eqref{simplestODE}.
+with the same notation for initial data as before.
+Recall also system \eqref{simplestODE}.
 With zero background, it reduces to,

-We will make use of the same quantity $A$ as in \eqref{Aexp}.
-Using similar computations, one finds that the expression for $A$ is exactly the same as in \eqref{Aeq} for $N >2$.
-Also for $N=2$, the expression for the corresponding quantity $B$ is the same as in \eqref{A2eq}.
+We will again make use of the quantity $A$ defined in \eqref{Aexp}.
+A direct computation shows that, for $N >2$, the expression for $A$ is identical to \eqref{Aeq}.
+Likewise, for $N=2$, the corresponding quantity $B$ coincides with \eqref{A2eq}.

-A robust analysis of the $q,s$ system in this case has been carried out by the author in \cite{Tan21}.
-We only state the important results which will be used directly.
+A detailed analysis of the $q,s$-subsystem for zero background was carried out in \cite{Tan21}.
+We state below only the results that will be used directly.